timkelsch/mfl-odds-poster/README.md

 ```
 $ python3 -m venv .venv
 ```

+# Notes on virtual environments

+This repo has two python environments - one for CDK and the other for the Python lambda.
+Currently, our requirements are that:

+- both CDK and the lambda function locally
+- the lambda functions on AWS with only the necessary modules installed

+As a result, we are running:

+- a single virtual env locally that uses root/requirements.txt to specify modules for both CDK and the lambda.
+- a requirements.txt file in lambda directory that contains only the modules for the lambda

+In the future, if the benefits became worth the cost of implementation and ongoing overhead, we could have two virtual environments in the repo root directory - one for CDK and another for the lambda.
+This would require switching virtual envs whenever the dev switches focus from CDK to lambda and vice versa.

+# Env of Notes

 After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.